 I was quickly approached by a woman who runs the HOA meetings- let’s call her Pansy.
 Pansy invited us to her monthly meeting… Listen, I’m not the HOA type.
 In fact, I despise the idea.
 In no way did I want to be a part of that meeting Tuesday at 6:15 in her home, so I respectfully declined.
 My next interaction with Pansy was her waving me over while I was pulling into my driveway one day after work.
-I park and walk over.
+We recently got a new driveway and let me give you some advice – driveway maintainence is key!!
+Anyway, I park and walk over.

 “I just thought you should know that a young blonde woman entered your home around 2PM yesterday and didn’t leave until about 4…”